cammanderson/mmb/README.md

 Minimalist Markdown Blog
 ====

-This project is for the development of my minimalist markdown blog.
-Not really useful for others yet.
+My minimalist markdown blog.
+Done for a coding blog.

-Currently it sources a path for files, mapping to the /article/{file} route.
-Will format markdown files and highlight the fenced code using pygment.
+Currently silex based, markdown and pygment colourful coding, calls directly to markdown stored on the server.

+Eventually to be moved to MCB (Minimalist Coders Blog) for more broader use.
+Developers can then implement their own article providers (file, git, cmf etc), formating and highlighters (e.g. pygments, geshi etc).

-Lots of stuff to do it in. :-)
+Lots of stuff to do it in, probably not useful for others :-)

-Uses:
-- Silex
-- Parsedown
-- Pygments
-- Configuration

 Call your index.php/2014-08-09/index.md to start